pingooio/pingoo/docs/services.md

 ### Docker

-Pingoo automagically discovers containers that are tagged with the `pingoo.service` label.
+Pingoo automagically discovers containers that are tagged with the `pingoo.service` label:

 ```yml
 listeners: